 OverviewThe "glacier" is somewhat of an unusual and interesting feature for Utah.
-A perhaps little known fact is that the glacier reportedly used to have some distinct (by Rockies standards) and visible crevasses before the "Dust Bowl Drought" of the 1930's*.
-Some of the old photos are available at BYU or in Kelsey's book on Timpanogos, and one is posted in the section below.
+A perhaps little known fact is that the glacier reportedly used to have some distinct (by Rockies standards) and visible crevasses before the "Dust Bowl Drought" of the 1930's.
+Some of the old photos are available at BYU or in Kelsey's book on Timpanogos, and a few are posted in the section below.

 Although the feature has been referred to as a glacier (sometimes affectionately) for many years, the status of the glacier/snowfield/icefield had been debated for just as long.

 Notice that much of the surface snow has melted, which was unusual for the time period.
+Dirty glacial ice may be present in this photo in the upper right part of the cirque.
 Also notice the hanging ice on the north face.

 The Timpanogos "Glacier" in the 1950's-1980'sDuring the 1950’s, 1960’s and 1970’s, with alternating dry and wet years, the “glacier” waxed and waned, but always had the appearance of a perpetual snowfield.
 The early to mid 1980’s could be considered to be generally warm and wet.
 Heavy snowfall years regenerated parts of the snowfield, and it appeared that the perpetual snowfield might recover to its previous 1940’s size, but not to the glacier it was before the 1940’s.

 Hoever, the late 1980’s produced a severe drought that took a toll on the "glacier", and by 1988 the glacier/snowfield was smaller than it had ever been to that date in recorded history.
 If you have any photographs from the 1950’s, 1960’s, 1970’s, or 1980's, please add them to the article.